nrposner/HAWKERS/README.md

 This repo contains code developed in June 2024 for Hawkers Madrid.
 (Last updated: 7/2/24)

-Mission: Use Natural Language processing (NLP) to assess sentiment analysis and classify topics for customer feedback.
+Mission: Use Natural Language processing (NLP) to assess sentiment analysis and classify topics so that Customer Support doesnt have to do it manually

+In particular: desired categories include product quality, delivery service, and post-purchase service (returns, customer support, etc).
+Other categories are miscellaneous, but if another large cluster should be discovered and found relevant it can be added to the schema.

 Data structure:
 Haven't seen it yet